-When a manager is sacked and a new market goes live, to start with a lot of bets are placed on speculation, and this is when you can get some good price swings.
+After a manager is sacked and a new market goes live, a lot of the immediate bets are placed on pure speculation.
+This is when you can get some good price swings.

-Or it could be that the candidate has already verbally agreed to take the job, and this person has then told a few people and they have all got on at good prices.... this is what I mean when I say it's like playing cards with someone who already knows your hand.
+Or it could be that the candidate has already verbally agreed to take the job.
+And this person has then told a few people, and they have all got on at good prices.... this is what I mean when I say it's like playing cards with someone who already knows your hand.

-If a newspaper is running a story in it's morning print edition about a candidate for the job, then the price will almost certainly shorten.
+If a newspaper is running a story in it's morning print edition, it will be showing online the previous night.
+In these instances the price will almost certainly shorten.
 If you can be on at that price before the hoards are, you can trade out pretty quickly for a profit.

 Also, in a market that is dragging on a bit you will almost certainly get massive price gaps in some of the outsiders prices.
-You can nearly always find a situation where someone will be 20 to back and 30 to lay, or 40 to back and 60 to lay, etc.
+You can nearly always find a situation where someone will be 20 to back and 30 to lay.
+Or 40 to back, and 60 to lay, etc.